alexarje/sensing/book/intro.md

 In this course, we will actively explore the use of *artificial intelligence* both for exploring the content of the course but also as a pedagogical tool.
 There are currently many available AI tools, yet they are underexploited.
 We will try different tools and evaluate their effectiveness.

 This textbook is an example of AI-based *co-creation*.
-Sections of the text are partly&mdash;or even fully&mdash;written by large language models.
-However, everything has been going through a human "peer review" to ensure that everything is in order.
+Sections of the text are partly written by large language models.
+However, the text has been going through a human "peer review" to ensure that everything is in order.
 Throughout the course, we will explore when AI can safely be used for text generation and when it fails.

 As an educator, using AI tools can help streamline administrative tasks and speed up content creation, which frees up time for meaningful interactions with students.
 It can help identify patterns in student performance, enabling targeted support and early intervention.
 AI-driven analytics offer insights into class engagement and learning outcomes, supporting data-informed teaching strategies.